 One of the challenges in understanding and responding to homelessness is that it is often framed as an urban, inner-city phenomenon.
 With the majority of the Canadian population living within two hundred kilometers of the United States border, most infrastructure investments have been made in larger cities.
-These investments include the building of shelters, drop-in centres, housing and the provision of essential services for the homeless population.
+These investments include the building of shelters, drop-in centres, housing and the provision of essential services for those experiencing homelessness.
 To date, most research on homelessness has concentrated on urban populations, but recently research from rural and northern communities has begun to emerge.

 Who experiences Homelessness?